jodienorris030/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
 Instead, it advocates for initially creating clear, maintainable, and functional code, and only optimizing when profiling and measurements indicate a specific need for improvement.
 This principle encourages developers to strike a balance between performance and readability, ensuring software sustainability over time.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can better understand what needs tobe done and how long it will take.

+Next, use scheduling tools and apps to planyour time.
+Block out specific periods for eachtask, ensuring that you have enough time to complete it.
+Set reminders for yourself to stay focused and on track.
+You can also use these tools to track your progress and adjust your plan as needed.

+Lastly, maintain organization and clarity inyour code and project files.
+Use version control systems like Git to keep track of your changes and collaborate with others.
+Organize your files and codebase logically, using well-named variables, functions,and classes.This will make it easier to find and maintain your code in the long run.
+Remember to document yourwork, so others can understand and contribute to your project.